Vaginal Discharge After Menopause: What to Know

 Sometimes the vagina can become so irritated, especially through sex, that it can start bleeding.

-Once you’ve confirmed that irritation is the culprit, you can try lubes, vaginal moisturizers, or hormone replacement therapy, like the ones we discussed.
+Once you’ve confirmed that irritation is the culprit, you can try lubes, vaginal moisturizers, or hormone replacement therapy.

 In rarer cases, bloody discharge could be a sign of a more serious illness or condition.

-Polyps or an overly thick uterine lining can lead to bleeding.
+Polyps or an overly thick uterine lining (endometrial hyperplasia) can lead to bleeding.

-Uterine polyps are growths in the uterine lining.
+Endometrial or uterine polyps are basically growths in the uterine lining.

-To check for uterine polyps, your doctor might use:
+To check for uterine polyps or endometrial lining build up, your doctor might use:

 • A transvaginal ultrasound, where an ultrasound wand is inserted into the vagina.